 Accommodation in Bangkok

-Horrendous commutes across the city are common, and traffic jams that regularly choke main roads inspire many expats working in the centre to live within close proximity to their place of business.
+Frustrating commutes are common, and the city’s regular traffic jams inspire many expats working in the city centre to live close to their workplace.
 The same line of reasoning applies to families that have children attending international schools.

-A well run sky train (BTS) has helped to reduce commute times and has thus relieved the concerns of many expat communities, however, the BTS certainly does not reach all areas of Bangkok and often, commuting to the BTS can be as woeful as commuting to work.
+The efficient BTS Skytrain which runs across the city has helped to reduce commute times and relieved congestion for many expats.
+However, the Skytrain doesn’t reach all areas of Bangkok and commuting to a BTS station can be as woeful as commuting to work.